 If you want to read a bit more about Gunnersbury park and gardens, take a look here.

 Finally, have some cake.
-Not the world's best photo and the cake's already been started, so it doesn't look as immaculate as "Bake Off" - but I took the picture because I loved the cut-out paper decorations.
-Don't you love the windmills and the animals?
-Next time I bake a cake I will make my own decorations, too, and be as whimsical as I feel.
+Not the world's best photo and the cake's already been started, so it doesn't look as immaculate as "Bake Off" - but I loved the cut-out paper decorations.

 We were attending a Macmillan Coffee Morning which took place outdoors last week.

-After helping organise the picnic for the Jo Cox Great Get Together last summer I've become a bit of a fan of events like this.
+After helping organise the picnic for the Jo Cox Great Get Together last summer I like events like this.
 K and I have just been invited to a get-together from the Jo Cox Foundation to about what to do next year. and I'm looking forward to it.